Gaia House residential retreat

 Arrival and departure times

-- We will need everyone to commit to the full duration of their retreat; early or late arrivals won’t be possible at this time.
-Extra nights will also not be possible.
+• We will need everyone to commit to the full duration of their retreat; early or late arrivals won’t be possible at this time.

-To join the waiting list for either of the two-week duration retreats or the full month, please click on the link below:
+To apply for the last few remaining two-week places, please click on the link below:

 November Solitary application form